rocoart-bit/SpamFisher/docs/DEVELOPMENT.md

 **Otherwise:** Ignore (just background relay server connections)

-### Example: AnyDesk Connection Flow

-1. **User starts AnyDesk**
-   - AnyDesk connects to relay server in Germany on port 443
-   - AnyDesk listens on port 52048 (dynamic)
-   - **SpamFisher:** Sees relay connection, ignores it (port 443 = relay)
-   - **No alert shown**

-2. **Scammer connects to user**
-   - Scammer establishes connection from Romania
-   - Connection appears: Local port 52048 → Remote IP (Romania) port 47894
-   - **SpamFisher:** Sees incoming connection on listening port 52048, remote port is NOT 443
-   - **Alert triggered!**

-3. **User clicks BLOCK**
-   - SpamFisher kills AnyDesk process
-   - Connection terminated
-   - Scammer is disconnected

-4. **User clicks ALLOW**
-   - Alert closes
-   - PID added to whitelist
-   - No more alerts for this AnyDesk session

-### Why This Detection Method Works

-✅ **Works with any port** - Doesn't rely on specific port numbers
+**Works with any port** - Doesn't rely on specific port numbers
-✅ **Catches portable versions** - Detects by behavior, not installation
+**Catches portable versions** - Detects by behavior, not installation
-✅ **Filters relay servers** - Ignores normal background connections
+**Filters relay servers** - Ignores normal background connections
-✅ **Universal approach** - Works for all remote desktop software
+**Universal approach** - Works for all remote desktop software
-✅ **No false positives** - Only alerts on actual incoming remote sessions
+**No false positives** - Only alerts on actual incoming remote sessions

 ---